JacobBumgarner/VesselVio/CONTRIBUTING.md

 # Contributing to VesselVio

-Contributions to VesselVio are absolutely welcome, and I thank you for being interested in expaning this project!
+Contributions to VesselVio are absolutely welcome, and I thank you for being interested in expanding this project!

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
-It also communicates that you agree to respect my time as a developer as I manage and develope VesselVio.
+It also communicates that you agree to respect my time as a developer as I manage and develop VesselVio.
 In return, I will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.

 ## Outline